blackchip-org/scan/README.md

 ```
 [Example 6](examples/readme/example_6_test.go)

-Now create a main loop that checks each function for a match and collects all
+Now create a main loop that checks each function for a match and then collects
-tokens seen along the way:
+all of the tokens seen along the way:

 ```go
     scanFuncs := []func(*scan.Scanner) bool {